Zenxdkd/doomshell/README.md

 ## ABOUT TOOL :

-This tool generates a virus, that i coded, that factory reset the victim device.
+This tool generates a virus, that i coded, that factory reset the victim device, deleting all of their data.
+But don't worry, because it also makes a crypted copy of those data, that the victim can retrieve by just downloading the antivirus in the tool😈

 ### TESTED ON :

-* Termux
+* Termux✅

 ### REQUIREMENTS :